lakinsimmerman/Dietary-Food-Recall/README.md

 When performing a 24 hour dietary recall, you must be prepared in order to achive your goal.
 Make sure you have (a):
 >Pen

->Paper (Includes spaces for breakfast, a.m. snack, lunch, afternoon snack, dinner, p.m. snack)
+>24 Hour Food Recall Chart (Includes spaces for breakfast, a.m. snack, lunch, afternoon snack, dinner, p.m. snack)

 >Calculator